ONSdigital/csvcubed/external-docs/docs/guides/raise-issue.md

 If you find a bug in the code, please do not hesitate to submit a ticket to the issue tracker.
 Well written bug reports are very helpful.
 See this [stackoverflow article](https://stackoverflow.com/help/minimal-reproducible-example) and this [blog post](https://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports) for tips on writing minimal, reproducible examples.
 Please also keep in mind the following guidelines when reporting a new bug:

-* Check the Errors section of this documentation to see if your issue is addressed.
+* Check the errors section of this documentation to see if your issue is addressed.
 * Check the open issues to see if the bug has already been reported.
 If it has, check the ticket history and comments and feel free to leave additional useful information in comment form.
 * Please format your report using the following template:
     1. Issue description